raselkhancse/rkphpdsk/README.md

 now move your `index.php` file in the `rkcode` (if you didn't create it inside `rkcode`) folder and launch PHP Desktop. then you'll show your code application ! .

-Then final software for `.exe` file in your operating system
+Then final software for `.exe` file in your operating system need to install `inno` software then configuration for desktop !